 If you have any questions, please refer to the VirtualBox user manual: https://www.virtualbox.org/manual/UserManual.html

-If you need help using Windows, campus IT support may be able to help you.
+If you need help using Windows, the Help Desk may be able to assist.